microsoft/cobalt/docs/GETTING_STARTED_ADD_PAT_OWNER.md

             > NOTE: Azure Devops forces a run so expect this to fail.
 Future steps will resolve this problem.

+> The following CLI command(s) can be run as an alternative to using the portal-based instructions:

     ```
     az pipelines create --name "$COBALT_PIPELINE_NAME" --repository "$APP_DEVOPS_INFRA_REPO_NAME" --branch master --repository-type tfsgit --yml-path $APP_DEVOPS_INFRA_YML_PATH --skip-run true
     ```